 The 4 most important secure development disciplines that are in place are:

 Code reviews guarantee a high level of code quality but also a high level of security risk reduction, by having security experts review security critical code.
 By using git version control system and Atlassian’s Bitbucket Server with a pull request workflow, code reviews must be conducted for every change, before being able to merge into the main code line (master).
-Code reviews are great for knowledge sharing and making sure secure coding guidelines are obeyed by every developer.
+Code reviews are great for knowledge sharing and making sure every developer obeys secure coding guidelines.

 With manual pen tests, mostly done with Burp Suite and the Kali Linux toolset, automated pen tests, yearly conducted pen tests by external security firms, and internal + external bug bounty programs we cover the full spectrum of penetration testing.